leslieroca/Learning-Log/README.md

 Now we need to activate the virtual environment using the following command:

     learning_log$ source ll_env/bin/activate

-    (ll_env)learning_log$
+    you will see : (ll_env)learning_log$

-NOTE: If you’re using Windows, use the command ll_env\Scripts\activate (without the word source) to activate the virtual environment.
-If you’re using PowerShell, you might need to capitalize Activate.
+NOTE: If you’re using Windows, use the command ll_env\Scripts\activate (without the word "source") to activate the virtual environment.
+If you’re using PowerShell, you might need to capitalize "Activate".

+### To stop using a virtual environment, enter "deactivate":

+    (ll_env)learning_log$ deactivate

+    you will see : learning_log$

 ## Installing Django